 For employees the fair value is measured at grant date and each tranche is recognized separately on a straight line basis over the period during which the share options vest.
 The fair value of the share options granted is measured using the Black-Scholes option pricing model taking into account the terms and conditions upon which the share options were granted.
-Expected volatility is based on available historical volatility of the Company's share price.
-At the end of each reporting period, the amount recognized as an expense is adjusted to reflect the actual number of share options that are expected to vest
+At the end of each reporting period, the amount recognized as an expense is adjusted to reflect the actual number of share options that are expected to vest.